ChiaraFerdynus/Plankton-Classification-GUI/README.md

 predict_Chiara.py
   This file contains the prediction and classification based on alternative model, developed by (??), code was adapted to be included in GUI
-  Model Associated: VGG16; Weights: last1.h5
+  Model Associated: VGG16; Weights: last1.h5 (file too large to be uploaded, please contact me at chiara.ferdynus@gmail.com if required)

 ImageExtraction.py
   This file is required to extract single images from a frame of images